hackclub/hackclub/workshops/meme-generator/README.md

 ![Doge getting appreciation](https://cloud-jhccbrn2s.vercel.app/0tenor.gif)

-Now that you have finished building a website, you should share your beautiful creation—because your site is on the internet, you can share it with anyone who is also online!
-Remember, it's as easy as giving them your URL!
+Now that you have finished building an awesome project, you should share it with your friends or with our world wide Hack Club Community!

-You probably know the best ways to get in touch with your friends and family, but if you want to share your project with the world wide Hack Club community there is no better place to do that than on Slack.

 In a new tab, open and follow [these](https://slack.hackclub.com/) directions to sign-up for our Slack.
 Then, post the link to the `#ship` channel to share it with everyone!

+P.S I'm @Aaryan Porwal on Hack Club's Slack.